openstack-archive/senlin/doc/source/developer/action.rst

   either ``asc`` or ``desc`` as its value.
 - ``sort_keys``: A string or a list of strings where each string gives an action property name used for sorting.
-- ``show_deleted``: A boolean indicating whether deleted actions should be included in the results.
-The default is False.

 Getting An Action